 1. In the pressure cooker cook all the ingredients under the head to boil for 2 whistles.

 2. Once the pressure has dropped and you can handle the tomatoes grind in the mixer.

-3. Strain it and discard all the fiber (I hate this part but as my kids want a smooth soup I need to do this).
+3. Strain it and discard all the fibre (I hate this part but as my kids want a smooth soup I need to do this).

 4. Add 2 tsp butter in a thick pan add the onion, stir now add the garlic and cook till the onion is translucent.